 - The supernatural gift of prophecy.
 This is a divine disclosure by the Holy Spirit, a vocal revelation uttered by God through someone in order to build up, encourage, develop, and strengthen those to whom the prophetic utterance is voiced in a known language; it is a sudden supernatural insight into a given situation, generally for advice, warning, or comfort.
 It is decidedly not merely “inspired” preaching; it is not something that improves by practice; there is no such thing as a “polished” prophet.
 In its simplest form, it’s something very much like Mary, the mother of Jesus, uttered in Luke 1: 46 and 47 when she exclaimed, “My soul magnifies God and my spirit rejoices in God my Savior!”

 - The supernatural gift of ministry.
-This gift is a special gift given by the Holy Spirit for a person to most effectively serve the Body of Christ in material and tangible ways; the rendering of any type of creative spiritual service.
+This gift is a special gift given by the Holy Spirit for a person to most effectively serve the Body of Jesus, the church, in material and tangible ways; the rendering of any type of creative spiritual service.
 It includes, but is not limited to, those persons who are “called to the ministry.”

 - The supernatural gift of exhortation.
 This is a supernatural gift given in order to render advice, warning, or comfort, generally to God’s people, but sometimes to those who are not Jesus-believers.
 It means to earnestly urge someone to do what is proper or required in given situations.
 It is similar to the gift of prophecy, with some subtle differences.